My favourite things about the Von Trapps’ house…

 contrived awful rom-com – although I confess to liking it once due to a crush on Jude Law’s voice in my hopeful romantic singleton days – terribly English Winslet swapped houses with Cameron Diaz in the Good Ol’ US of A. Cue much hilarity with their clash in cultures and inevitable romance for Cameron with a terribly British Jude Law, so stereotypically British he’s even called Graham.
 And for Kate, a kinda romance with American Jack Black where Black did zany fun annoying boyfriend, Winslet shockingly was fully clothed throughout and they didn’t snog.

-This being her first view of Chez Von Trapp or to be more accurate as it is set in Austria, Das Haus von von Trapp (translated and spelling via Darlin’ Husband).
-Either way you can see why she balks – in fact I’m impressed she found the doorbell.
+This is Maria’s first view of Chez Von Trapp or to be more accurate as it is set in Austria, Das Haus von Trapp (translated and spelt via Darlin’ Husband).
+Either way, you can see why she baulks – in fact, I’m impressed she found the doorbell.

 So once she enters – after mistaking the butler for Captain von Trapp – this is her view – an austere, cold, unwelcoming and empty entrance hall flanked by two staircases and a balcony.

 Maria is the curious type and this is one of her attributes surprisingly not mentioned by the nuns in their wee musical number.
 And so she investigates the rooms more and is caught by Captain von Trapp – the man of the house – in the ballroom, which appears a dark and unused room.
 Von Trapp is a dashingly, handsome Christopher Plummer.
 But I digress.